-- Customizable – You can fill the burritos with anything you like!
-Not a fan of roasted potatoes?
-Omit them!
-Use cooked bacon instead of ham.
-Choose different cheeses for a change!
-More idea below…
+- Customizable to everyone’s liking – You can fill the burritos with anything you like!
+Remove the roasted potatoes, use cooked bacon instead of ham…the options are endless.

-- Big batch – This breakfast burrito recipe makes 18 burritos!
+- This recipe makes a big batch – This breakfast burrito recipe makes 18 burritos!
+That’s enough for a month at our house.

-- Russet potatoes – Russet potatoes are high in starch which makes them great for roasting!
-The edges get golden brown and crispy in the oven or air fryer.
-You can use other varieties if you prefer.
+- Russet potatoes – We air fry these until they are golden brown for a delicious texture in the burritos.
 Just be sure to dice them into small cubes so they fit inside the burritos!

 - Olive oil – Oil encourages the potatoes to caramelize.
-I prefer the flavor of olive oil, but any neutral oil works great.
+We prefer the flavor of olive oil, but any neutral oil works great.
 Vegetable or canola oil are good options.

 - Eggs – This recipe makes 18 small burritos, so you need 18 large eggs!

-- Ham – Adds a meaty, savory component!
-Feel free to swap the ham with cooked bacon if you prefer.
+- Ham – Adds a meaty, protein component.
+You can swap the ham with cooked bacon or sausage if you prefer.

-- Cheddar cheese – Any melting cheese works great!
+- Cheddar cheese – We love the flavor of cheddar in the burritos.
 You can swap grated cheddar with Monterey jack, Colby jack, Italian, or Mexican blend.

 - Flour tortillas – Make sure you grab the 8-inch size flour tortillas.
 I prefer uncooked tortillas, but ready-to-serve flour tortillas work fine as well!